Phone numbers

 In this blog we’ll explore how long ketamine can be detected in saliva, blood, urine and hair after it’s been consumed, as well as the factors that can affect this.
 We’ll also look at how long the effects of ketamine can last and what ketamine withdrawal feels like.

 Ketamine has a half-life of around 2.5 to 3 hours in adults.
-After this time, your body has taken all it can from the drug and you may start having a 'comedown'.
+This is the time it takes for the ketamine in your body to reduce by half.
+When the amount of ketamine in your system reduces, you may start having a 'comedown'.
 To avoid the feelings of a comedown, some people take more of the drug to keep up with the euphoric state they were in before.

 While 2.5 to 3 hours may seem to be a short amount of time, ketamine drug testing can detect traces of ketamine in your system for much longer.